sass/sass/doc-src/HAML_CHANGELOG.md

 {Haml::Helpers#haml_tag haml\_tag} and {Haml::Helpers#haml_concat haml\_concat}
 won't do any indentation of their arguments.

-### Object Reference Customization
+### Basic Tag Improvements

-It's now possible to customize the name used for {file:HAML_REFERENCE.md#object_reference_ object reference}
+* It's now possible to customize the name used for {file:HAML_REFERENCE.md#object_reference_ object reference}
   for a given object by implementing the `haml_object_ref` method on that object.
   This method should return a string that will be used in place of the class name of the object in the generated class and id.

+* All attribute values may be non-String types.
+  Their `#to_s` method will be called to convert them to strings.
+  Previously, this only worked for attributes other than `class`.

 ### More Powerful `:autoclose` Option